SridharRamesh/HowSridharThinks/_math/TotalLimits.md

 ***

+## Addenda

 Incidentally, a certain addendum which is sometimes useful is that we can obtain an initial object by taking any weakly initial object (one with existence, but not necessarily uniqueness, of morphsims into every other object; that is, any object which becomes initial in the preorder reflction of the category), and equalizing all its endomorphisms.
 [TODO: Why is this?
-I believe this is because the inclusion functor of the equalizer morphism $$E \to W$$, where $$W$$ is weakly initial and $$E$$ is the common equalizer of on a weakly initial object is automatically an [initial functor](https://ncatlab.org/nlab/show/final+functor), and thus has the same limit as the identity functor.
+I believe this is because the inclusion functor of the equalizer morphism $$E \to W$$, where $$W$$ is weakly initial and $$E$$ is the common equalizer of all endomorphisms on a weakly initial object is automatically an [initial functor](https://ncatlab.org/nlab/show/final+functor), and thus has the same limit as the identity functor.
 But I need to work this out.

-I can then perhaps apply this to bottoms-up Knaster-Tarski, by doing such a coequalizer of all endomorphisms at every stage.]
+As an application of this observation, I can then perhaps apply this to [bottoms-up Knaster-Tarski]({{site.baseurl}}{% link _math/LambekKnasterTarski.md %}), by doing such a coequalizer of all endomorphisms at every stage.]

 ***